 Academic Coordinating Commission (ACC)

-Meets on alternate Tuesdays in OM340 at 4 pm
+The ACC meets on alternate Tuesdays at 4 p.m.

 What is ACC?
 The ACC is a major standing committee of the Faculty Senate whose members are charged with oversight of all aspects of the curriculum, curricular policy and Western’s academic enterprise.
 Through its review ACC ensures curricular coherence, sets appropriate standards for student admission and progress through the curriculum, promotes the assessment of learning outcomes, and enforces guidelines for graduation requirements.

 ACC prepares its Agenda of curriculum items one week prior to its meetings.
 Following each ACC meeting, a Short Summary of actions is sent to faculty and staff.
 ACC also reviews minutes from its standing committees whose charges and memberships can be found on the Committee Memberships link.